jorge-martinez-gil/codesim/README.md

 # Source Code Clone Detection Using Unsupervised Similarity Measures
-This repository contains the source code for reproducing the paper *Jorge Martinez-Gil: Source Code Clone Detection Using Unsupervised Similarity Measures (Currently under review)*.
+This repository contains the source code for reproducing the paper *Jorge Martinez-Gil: Source Code Clone Detection Using Unsupervised Similarity Measures (Accepted for publication in Software Quality Days - Springer LNBIP)*.

 The dataset has been created by Oscar Karnalim: [https://github.com/oscarkarnalim/sourcecodeplagiarismdataset](https://github.com/oscarkarnalim/sourcecodeplagiarismdataset)